Graduate Feeder Scholars Program

 2. Submit a typed and fully completed Graduate Feeder Participation Application.

-4. Maintain a 3.0 GPA.
+4. Maintain a 3.0 GPA throughout the program.

 Workshops